NaimMonteagudo/Challenge-Secret-Friend/README.md

 **#SecretFriendChallenge**
-- This is Alura's first challenge: putting my JavaScript knowledge to the test by creating a simple game and practicing programming logic.
+- This is Alura's first challenge: Creating a simple game and practicing programming logic.